-The Oregon extension due date is the 15th day of the month following what would be the federal extension's due date.
+The Oregon extension due date is the 15th day of the month following the federal extension's due date.
 Don't send the extension before you file your Oregon return.

 More time to file doesn't mean more time to pay your tax.
 To avoid penalty and interest, pay your tax due online, or by mail with Form OR-20-V, by the original due date of your return.
-Note: Filing Form OR-20-V isn't an extension of time to file or to pay tax.
+Note: Filing Form OR-20-V isn't an extension of time to file your tax return.

-If you're making an extension payment by mail, send the payment to: Oregon Department of Revenue, PO Box 14780, Salem OR 97309-0469.
+If you're making an extension payment by mail, send the payment to: Oregon Department of Revenue, PO Box 14950, Salem OR 97309-0950.